Secondary education in Italy: Istituto professionale

-The istituto professionale ("professional institute") is a vocational college, with a short duration of 3 years specifically structured for practical activities, with the aim to facilitate the direct entry of the pupil to the labour market (technical, agriculture, gastronomy, handicrafts).
+The istituto professionale ("professional institute") has a practical education with a duration of 5 years specifically structured for practical activities, with the aim to facilitate the direct entry of the pupil to the labour market (technical, agriculture, gastronomy, handicrafts).

 This type of school offers a form of vocational education oriented towards practical subjects and enabling the students to start work as soon as they have completed their studies.

 Adult education

 The Italian school system also features the scuola serale (evening school), aimed at adults and working students.

 The istituto d'arte was once a specific type of istituto professionale which offered an education focused on art history and drawing.
 Today it forms part of the liceo artistico.

 Terminal examination

 Every kind of Italian secondary high school ends with an examination whose final score is on a 100-point scale: